 636for SSL enabled)

 Root DN: specify the LDAP search base DN for users or groups, for example

 OU=test,DC=company,DC=com.
 It might be useful in large domains to limit the number of search results.

-When an AD user is a member of both Admin and Read-Only groups, as configured in Runecast Analyzer, his privilege level will be set to highest one.
+When an AD user is a member of multiple groups granting different roles in Runecast Analyzer, the resulting privilege level will be set to highest one.
 If configured, organization assignment is taken into account to define the permissions scope.